-- 1. (a) the financial statements and notes set out on pages 24 to 52 and the Remuneration Report on pages 18 to 22, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 31 December 2020 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards, (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 2. - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (d) The directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the chief executive officer and chief financial officer for the financial year ended 31 December 2020.
+- (a) the financial statements and notes set out on pages 23 to 51 and the Remuneration Report on pages 16 to 20, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Group's financial position as at 31 December 2021 and of its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards, (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 2. - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.

-Signed at Sydney this 30th day of March 2021 in accordance with a resolution of the Board of Directors:
+Signed at Sydney this 30th day of March 2022 in accordance with a resolution of the Board of Directors: